Bulgarian millet: School and Church struggle

 During the early nineteenth century, national elites used ethno-linguistic principles to differentiate between "Bulgarian" and "Greek" identity into the Rum millet.
 Bulgarians wanted to create their own schools in a common modern literary standard.
 In the Balkans, Bulgarian education stimulated nationalist sentiments in the middle of the 19th century.
-Most wealthy Bulgarian merchants, sent their children for a secular education, turning some of them into Bulgarian national activists.
+Most wealthy Bulgarian merchants sent their children for a secular education, turning some of them into Bulgarian national activists.
 At that time secular Bulgarian schools were spreading throughout Moesia, Thrace and Macedonia, aided by modern classroom methods.
 This expanding set of Bulgarian schools began to come into contact with Greek schools setting the stage for nationalist conflict.

 By the middle of the century, Bulgarian activists shifted their attention from language to religion and started debate on the establishment of a separate Bulgarian church.
 As a consequence, until the 1870s, the focus of the Bulgarian National Revival switched to the struggle for a Bulgarian Church, independent from the Patriarchate of Constantinople.
 Cultural, administrative and even political independence from the Patriarchate could only be obtained through the establishment of a separate millet or nation.
 The coordinated actions aimed at the recognition of a separate millet constitute the so-called "Church Struggle".
-The actions were carried out by Bulgarian national leaders and supported by the majority of the Slavic population in today Bulgaria, Eastern Serbia, North Macedonia and Northern Greece.
+The actions were carried out by Bulgarian national leaders and supported by the majority of the Slavic population in modern-day Bulgaria, Eastern Serbia, North Macedonia and Northern Greece.